mrdwab/2657-R-Functions/docs/2657-Functions.md

 What it Does
 ------------

 The `df.sorter` function allows you to sort a `data.frame` by columns or rows or both.
-You can also quickly subset data solums by using the `var.order` argument.
+You can also quickly subset data columns by using the `var.order` argument.

 Arguments
 ---------